nitinrjn/lighthouse/README.md

 &nbsp;

 # Lighthouse
-Lighthouse is an open mentorship platform that empowers communities to connect and find meaningful mentorship.
+Lighthouse makes it easier to spark conversations with people from various backgrounds and to have meaningful conversations to share their unique experiences and insights.

 <br/>
 Built using NextJS and Chakra UI